(Top Left to Right) Serena Padilla, Joëll Edwards, Corey Banks, April Smith

 Kena and Mark Guttridge - Farmers, Ollin Farms, Colorado - "Kena and Mark demonstrate a passion for and commitment to growing nutrient dense, high quality produce for children across Boulder County.
 When the pandemic hit, we asked if they would be willing to double the number of CSA shares they had initially agreed to provide for our child care programs and they agreed without giving it a second thought.
 They also helped us strategize safer models for the in-person farm trips and nutrition education classes they provide Farm to ECE participants."

 Lenny Xiong - Farmer, Cannon Falls, Minnesota - “Lenny grows strawberries, rhubarb, tomatoes, cucumbers, potatoes, eggplant, sugar snap peas, and more to Minnesota schools and early care and education centers.
+In the spring, Lenny via the Good Acre supplied schools in Robbinsdale, MN with local strawberries and rhubarb for a strawberry-rhubarb sauce kit that contained a recipe and video tutorial for children in the Robbinsdale Area district.
 Just this month, he grew loads of colorful carrots for schools in Roseville, MN - a great way to celebrate National Farm to School Month!
 We are so grateful for local partners such as Lenny who go the extra mile to provide delicious produce for students.”

 Malcolm Snead - Food Service Director, Creede Consolidated Schools, Colorado - “Chef Malcolm is committed to making his school lunch program the best rural meal program in the state!
 He is constantly exposing his students to new cuisines and exciting flavors; things that are not very common in their tiny mountain town.
 It's common to find Colorado-grown produce on his menu - he has even managed to incorporate Colorado Quinoa into a burrito!
 He is a leader in this space when it comes to making the procurement of local foods look normal.
 On top of his amazing meals, he also started a culinary program for 8th and 9th graders.
 He is doing whatever he can to ensure that the children in his community are well-fed and truly nourished.”